corporeality-space/web/designs/arenas.md

 > A mysterious area of blackened space that seems to have been disrupted by a catastrophic Dark Matter incident.
 > Sensors don't work correctly and you can barely see the bow of your ship, the bright glow of your thrusters dissipating into the darkness.
 > All ships entering The Void are equipped with a high energy light to illuminate the area directly ahead.
 However, obstacles may not be fully visible until you're right on top of them.

+## dm_hades

+> The unironic nickname of a "demon class" nebula, "Hades" is named after the Patron God of the Ancient Greek underworld.
+> Hades is a literal hellscape, a thick and highly energetic nebula swirling with plasma storms, EM discharge and (highly sought after) volitile gasses.
+> Visibility is poor at best and sensors rarely work properly, it's amazing that RCPS signals even penetrate it.
+(Not that it would stop the great corporations sending in actual manned flights if the signals didn't.)
+> Impact with a plasma stream will seriously damage any ship, or even destroy it.
+> Plasma streams and EM anomalies are highly mobile, staying still for any length of time is highly ill advised.